-The Shetland Sheepdog belongs to the Sheepdogs and Cattledogs (except Swiss Cattledogs) group in the FCI Classification.
+The Shetland Sheepdog (Sheltie) belongs to the Sheepdogs and Cattledogs (except Swiss Cattledogs) in the FCI grouping.

-Is the Shetland Sheepdog allowed as pet in a Singapore HDB Flat?
+Is the Shetland Sheepdog (Sheltie) allowed as a pet in a Singapore HDB flat?

 Shetland Islands, 1700s.
 A descendant of the Border Collie, bred by farmers on Shetland Islands to herd and protect their flocks of sheep.
 The Shetland Sheepdog was brought to England and Scotland in the early 1800s; where it was known as the miniature collie.
 So much crossbreeding took place, such that by the end of the century, the breed had almost lost its original appearance.
 Breeders were undecided as to how to regain the original look, some bred only the then existing Shelties that looked closest to the original, some crossbred the dogs with Collies in attempt to regain the look, and some continued the careless crossbreeding to produce smaller and prettier pets.
 The breed was recognised in Great Britain in 1909 (as Shetland Collies and later renamed Shetland Sheepdog after the Collie breeders in Britain protested) and the United States in 1911, yet the breed standard was not agreed and established until 1930.
 The Shetland Sheepdog continued to gain popularity worldwide, and interestingly, it is considered to be fairly rare today on the Shetland Islands where they originated.

 Kind, watchful, intensely loyal, obedient, sensitive, affectionate.
 Shelties will follow you from room to room in the day.
 Will attempt to herd children and should be discouraged to do so early.

 Agile.
 The lightest of the working breeds.
 Needs affection.
 The Shetland Sheepdog is known to be very vocal.
 Some can dig their way out under fences.